 The consultants identified several feasible options along with advantages (pros) and disadvantages (cons) of each when compared to the other possible choices.
-These options were then the focus of discussion with members of the Advisory Committee.
-The Advisory Committee was asked to critique the options, either agree or disagree with the options, and critique the pros and cons.
-The Advisory Committee was also asked to add additional advantages and disadvantages to each option.
+These options were then the focus of discussion with members of the advisory committee.
+The advisory committee was asked to critique the options, either agree or disagree with the options, and critique the pros and cons.
+The advisory committee was also asked to add additional advantages and disadvantages to each option.
+Finally, the advisory committee was also asked to add any additional options that they thought would be appropriate.
 The following tables show the result of these discussions.
 In addition, supplemental data to support many of the pros and cons has been included.

 Remaining as is, that is, keeping the schools and grades organized as at present, is always an option.
-Therefore, this was the first possible future course shared with the committee.
+Therefore, this was the first possible future option shared with the committee.
 As can be seen in the accompanying table, some of the major advantages the consultants and the committee noted included keeping everyone happy and avoiding community turmoil over any change.
 Also, given projected declining enrollment and current space in the schools, this option would permit adding pre-kindergarten if it comes available.
 Finally, the district would not have to deal with one or more empty school buildings as considered in the other options.
 On the other hand, the committee identified several disadvantages to maintaining the existing arrangement.
 These included the inefficient use of space in the schools, no financial savings would be realized as with the other options being considered, and instructional time is lost due to the shuttle transportation system currently in use.
 The following table 9.1 shows a complete list of advantages and disadvantages associated with option 1.

-Table 9.1 Option 1: Remaining As Is (K-12, 3-5, 6-8, 9-12) Pros Cons will not create turmoil (no disruption): keeps everyone happy fifth grade can remain where they have recess fifth grade would not be mixed in with high school students; keeps age groups separate PreK can be housed at Unadilla don't have to deal with maintaining an empty building room for growth maintains property values in village "desirability" keeps enrollment up????? needs of age groups are being met inefficient use of space in the schools does not offer any financial savings if nothing changes now, nothing will change instructional time is lost at the end of each day for busing annual repair costs future costs are unpredictable
+Tabl Table 9.1 Option 1: Remaining As Is (K-2, 3-5, 6-8, 9-12) Pros Cons will not create turmoil (no disruption): keeps everyone happy fifth grade can remain where they have recess fifth grade would not be mixed in with high school students; keeps age groups separate Pre-K can be housed at Unadilla don't have to deal with maintaining an empty building room for growth maintains property values in village "desirability" maintains enrollment by keeping families in the district who may consider leaving due to changes needs of age groups are being met inefficient use of space in the schools does not offer any financial savings if nothing changes now, nothing will change instructional time is lost at the end of each day for busing annual repair costs future costs are unpredictable